A travelling wave approach to a multi-agent system with a path-graph topology: Conclusion

 \section{Conclusion}

-This paper introduces a wave approach to a multi-agent system with path-graph topology and heterogeneous agents.
+This paper introduces a wave approach to a multi-agent system with a path-graph topology and heterogeneous agents.
 We define and mathematically describe two basic types of boundaries between non-identical agents.
 Their effect on the waves travelling in the system is captured using transfer functions, which show that part of the wave gets through the boundary and part is reflected back.
 The travelling waves describe the system from a local point of view.

-The wave description allows us to design a feedback controller to compensate the effect of the boundaries, which shortens the settling time.
-Moreover, such a controller makes the system string stable provided that the system is equipped with at least one wave absorber on the first or rear-end agents.
+The wave description allows us to design a feedback controller to compensate the effect of the boundary, which shortens the settling time.
+Moreover, such a controller makes the system string stable provided that the system is equipped with at least one wave absorber on the first or last agents.

+The irrational transfer functions allow easy local description: they reveal how the waves reflect, what is the steady-state gain before the waves reflect back or whether the wave is amplified.
+Using wave absorbers we can also significantly shorten the transient.
+Recent result \cite{Martinec2015b} shows that the wave-based approach is also useful as an analytical tool also even in cases without absorbers---to describe a local amplification of the travelling wave.
+On the other hand, unless the wave absorbers are implemented, using the wave perspective it is very difficult to test for instance stability of the heterogeneous system or calculate its $\mathcal{H}_\infty$ norm.
+This is where the traditional state-space methods are more useful.
+Thus, we consider the wave-based approach as a complementary tool to standard state-space approaches.